kth-biblioteket/2019-09-13-carp1/index.md

 </p>
 {% endif %}

-Sign up will open on April 15.
+Sign-up is open from April 15 to May 13 (or until full). <a href="https://www.kth.se/form/carpentries-may16-17">Click here to sign up.</a>

 {% comment %}
 SPECIAL REQUIREMENTS